tradingview/rest_integrations_docs/source/trading/Concepts.rst

 least within 1 minute after changing order status.

 `/ordersHistory`_ is used to get order history for the account.
 It is expected that returned orders would have a final status.
 This endpoint is optional.
-If you don\’t support orders history, please set ``supportOrdersHistory: false`` in the `/accounts`_ to ``false``.
+If you don\'t support orders history, please set ``supportOrdersHistory: false`` in the `/accounts`_ to ``false``.
 The ``accountId`` parameter is required.

 .. _trading-concepts-brackets: